 On a personal basis I agreed with the surface meanings of 36 of the 39 and would not want to spend beer time with anyone who could genuinely disagree with a majority of these -but that's as each is understood in light of the interpretive assumptions a normal person might reasonably make on a casual first reading of them.
 Look a bit deeper and it becomes both more difficult to agree with them and easy to find real, but often apparently tendentious, interpretations and/or constructions requiring people of conscience to disagree strongly with all 39 propositions.

-The reason this works is that the non repetitive components in each statement are either ambiguous or, at least, incomplete and so permit of interpretations other than those most probably intended by the writers -for example the general prohibition against discrimination found in several of them can easily be mis-read as forbidding the use of educational testing and professional certification since the clear purpose of both is discriminatory.
+The reason this works is that the non repetitive components in these statements tend to be ambiguous and/or incomplete and so interpretations other than those most probably intended by the writers can often be achieved simply by either dropping or adding appropriate context to the words as written.
+The general prohibition against discrimination found in several of statements can, for example, be mis-read as forbidding the use of educational testing and professional certification since the clear purpose of both is discriminatory simply by dropping all context -- while the same words can be brought to require discrimination on racial or other grounds by adding the idea that action today should balance actions from yesterday to produce net zero long term discrimination.

-If we try, however, to understand and interpret each of Burnham's test statements as it was most probably meant then it becomes clear that those which have not been made obsolete by the passage of time individually present one or more aspects of a set of values and assumptions through which liberal progressives filter their perception of the world outside themselves -and that they rely on their shared allegiance to the blinders imposed by this world view to justify their perception of themselves as morally and intellectually superior to those who see the world differently.
+If we try, however, to understand and interpret each of Burnham's test statements as it was most probably meant then it becomes clear that those which have not been made obsolete by the passage of time individually present one or more aspects of a set of values and assumptions through which liberal progressives filter their perception of the world outside themselves -and that they rely on their shared allegiance to the blinders imposed by this world view to justify their perception of themselves as morally and intellectually superior to those with more inclusive views of the world.

 Progressives therefore tend to apply law according to the meaning they understand it to have - according to the meaning, in other words, appropriate to their immediate needs.
 Thus their perceived enemies can be hung by the letter of the law, but that same text can be ignored, re-interpreted, or imaginatively extended when doing so reinforces progressive belief.
-Both the Economist and the New York Times, to cite a particularly egregious example, therefore saw Hitler as German and Stalin as Russian during the 1920s and 30s; Mao as Han during the 60s and 70s, and Obama today as American; but have no hesitation about declaring John McCain and Ted Cruz plainly ineligible for the presidency because both were born outside the U.S.
+Thus federal courts up to and including the supreme court, to cite a particularly egregious example, have seen fit to imagine constitutional penumbra and then issue rulings based on those as if the text they imagined actually existed.

 This is not mere hypocrisy, it is true insanity: the progressive genuinely believes himself acting in accordance with both reality and his own beliefs - even where those conflict dramatically.
 Thus the typical progressive can demand that "climate deniers" be executed while signing a petition to end capital punishment for serial murderers; a phrase in law like "established by the state" can mean nothing at all; rights unmentioned in the constitution can be imagined into existence; and, "the most open administration in history" can be open about American and Israeli military secrets while applying what Senator Grassley called "tortured logic," to shut down inspector general investigations less than a week after the Inteligence Community Inspector General raised a possible criminal complaint against Hillary Clinton.